The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Evolution of Digital Identity (RQ1)

 \subsection{Trust and Co-ordination in User-Centric Approaches}

-Both trust and co-ordination are foundational elements.
-When an SP relies upon a credential, there is an implicit trust that it is valid, it belongs to the legitimate user and the issuer of that credential is authoritative \cite{Krul-2024} \cite{RamosFernandez-2024}.
+Both trust and co-ordination are foundational elements of digital identity ecosystems.
+When an SP relies upon a credential, there is an implicit trust that it is valid, it belongs to the legitimate user and the issuer of that credential is authoritative \citep{Krul-2024, RamosFernandez-2024}.
 In service-centric or network-centric approaches, establishing trust is straightforward, since the IdP serves as the trust anchor.
-Whereas, in user-centric approaches, trust is established through a combination of technical components (e.g., cryptographic mechanisms) and governance frameworks (e.g., policies, certification and oversight mechanisms) \cite{Gans-2022} \cite{Giannopoulou-2021}.
-In fact, the concept of a “trust framework” is often used to denote a set of agreements, standards and roles that enable trust.
+Whereas, in user-centric approaches, trust is established through a combination of technical components (e.g., cryptographic mechanisms) and governance frameworks (e.g., policies, certification and oversight mechanisms) \citep{Gans-2022, Giannopoulou-2021}.
+In fact, the concept of a “trust framework” is often used to denote a set of agreements, standards and roles that enable trust across contexts and jurisdictions.

-In user-centric approaches, trust frameworks take on different forms, including the notion of “trustlessness” \cite{Krul-2024} \cite{Cucko-2021} which differs from Public Key Cryptography (PKI)-based approaches \cite{RamosFernandez-2024}.
-In this sense, trustlessness intends to eliminate reliance on intermediaries \cite{Ishmaev-2020}, although such technical trustlessness does not eliminate the social and legal dimensions of trust \cite{Cucko-2023}.
-One must still trust that issuers are authoritative and issue genuine credentials and that the overall framework is not compromised.
-In reality, what is often described as trustlessness is better characterised as "trust minimisation".
+In user-centric approaches, trust frameworks take different forms, including the notion of “trustlessness” \citep{Cucko-2021, Krul-2024} which differs from PKI-based approaches.
+In this sense, trustlessness aims to reduce reliance on intermediaries; however, technical trustlessness still depends on governance structures such as trust registries \citep{Cucko-2023}.
+One needs to trust that issuers are authoritative and issue genuine credentials and that the overall framework is not compromised.
+In real-world implementations, what is often described as trustlessness is better characterised as "trust minimisation" \citep{Konstantinidis-2026}.